The garden is now closed for the season – with the exception of Advent and Snowdrops, see below for details.

 Explore The Laskett with our interactive map and find out the fascinating themes that run through and explain the different garden areas.

-The gardens are open from May to September to pre-booked groups.
+The gardens are open from April to October to pre-booked visitors.
 Click here for more information.

 Please sign up to the Perennial E-newsletterto keep up to date with all the news from the garden and find out more about Perennial.